-AASB applauds the willingness of veteran educators to serve as mentors to Alaska's teachers administrators, and paraprofessionals.
-AASB urges the Alaska Legislature to provide adequate and permanent funding to continue professional staff mentoring.
+AASB applauds the willingness of veteran educators to serve as mentors to Alaska's teachers; administrators, and paraprofessionals.
+AASB urges the Alaska Legislature to provide adequate and permanent funding to continue professional staff mentoring; and to increase the number of mentors based on their the district size and location.
 Mentors should also be trained to support new teachers to address implementation of the Alaska Cultural Standards, which are critical in ensuring our State's diverse population of students have access to culturally relevant instruction.